mlaradji/worker/DESIGN.md

 The library stores job information in an in-memory job id to job object map, the Job Store.
 The job object contains job information, as well as job-related channels.
 The job id is a randomly generated UUIDv4.

-When the library is initialized, a Job Store and a message bus is created.

 When the worker library receives a request to run a command (by calling the appropriate library method), it starts an Executing Thread that executes the command in a dedicated process group by setting the PGID.
 The new thread opens several channels to listen for input indicating normal process end, a user-initiated stop request, and OS signals.
-The STDOUT output and the STDERR output from the executed command are, as they come, published on the same message bus channel `'<jobId>:logs'`, and stored combined in the Job Store.
+The STDOUT output and the STDERR output from the executed command are appended to the local file `jobs/<userId>/<jobId>/output.log`.
 After the process ends, the thread publishes the exit code on the message bus channel `'<jobId>:exit'`, and updates the exit code and job status in the Job Store.

-Reading a job's log is done directly from the Job Store.
-Streaming logs is done by subscribing to the appropriate message bus channel.
+The log streaming method subscribes to the message bus channel `'<jobId>:exit'` and watches the local log file `jobs/<userId>/<jobId>/output.log` for changes.
+The method reads the log file in chunks, remembering the file offset at each iteration.
+The method returns when the exit code is received on the `'<jobId>:exit'` channel and the end of the log file is reached.

 When the worker library receives a request to stop a job, it is forwarded to the Executing Thread of that job through the stop request channel.
 The Executing Thread then sends a `SIGKILL` signal to the process group using the PGID to ensure the job and all child processes are killed too.